DanielFortuyn/leiden/index.md

 <p>These are typical dutch cookies.
 Most people seem to love them, try to grab a fresh one at the saturday or wednesday markets in the city.</p>
 <h4><a id="Kroketten_75"></a>Kroketten</h4>
 <p>Basically the go to options for a full dutch lunch and almost available everywhere.
 Minor caution, unhealthy!</p>
+<h4><a id="Hutspot_78"</h4>
+<p>If by the off chance you happen to be in Leiden by the third of october (or you stumble accross it at some strange place) please (ask) to try it.
+This is a very typical dish, allegedly originating from spain, but currently a local favorite.
+Warning it consists of mashed potatoes, onions and carrot.
+Usually with stew meat.</p>